At Sue Ryder Manorlands Hospice, we help people with life-limiting conditions to live the best lives they possibly can.

-Sue Ryder Manorlands is an 15-bed hospice in Oxenhope, Keighley.
+Manorlands offers inpatient care in our hospice in Oxenhope, Keighley.

 Our nurses are available seven days a week for advice and support.
-They manage physical symptoms such as pain, nausea and fatigue whilst working closely with GPs and other health and social care teams to ensure care and support is co-ordinated.
+They manage physical symptoms such as pain, nausea and fatigue, all the time working closely with your GP and other health and social care professionals.
+We make sure your care and support are co-ordinated and comprehensive.

-Our physiotherapists, occupational therapists and complementary therapists are also available to treat people at home as well as in the hospice.
+Our physiotherapists, occupational therapists and complementary therapists are also available to treat you at home as well as in the hospice.

 Complementary therapies can help to reduce stress, anxiety and agitation, as well as aiding sleep and relieving aches and pains.